 My Chicago Sun-Times Letter on Fr.
 Pfleger’s Support

 Letter to the editor about the impact of reflexive support for Fr.
-Pfleger by Michele Beaulieux in Chicago Sun-Times Today, the Chicago Sun-Times published my letter to the editor about how the reflexive support for popular Chicago priest, Fr.
+Pfleger by Michele Beaulieux in Chicago Sun-Times Today, Ocober 24, 2022, the Chicago Sun-Times published my letter to the editor about how the reflexive support for popular Chicago priest, Fr.
 Michael Pfleger, impacts victim-survivors of sexual violence.
-St. Sabina parishioners as well as Rev. Jesse Jackson, … Continue reading My Chicago Sun-Times Letter on Fr.
+St. Sabina parishioners as well as … Continue reading My Chicago Sun-Times Letter on Fr.
 Pfleger’s Support

 Finally!
 Rain on RAINN’s Reign